/ Hillside Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury causes a lasting condition, you may be eligible for additional benefits under Illinois law.
-These entitlements are meant to account for the ongoing effects of your injury on your capacity to earn a living.
+If your on-the-job injury results in a lasting condition, you may be eligible for ongoing financial support under Illinois law.
+These payments are intended to make up for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: